gabrielmeyr/gabrielmeyr.github.io/_posts/2016-2-19-Grunt-Example-Using-watch-and-jshint.md

 You need a file called Gruntfile.js in your root directory to run Grunt.
 You can have Grunt walk through the creation of a file with you (kind of like how `npm init` will interactively help you create a package.json file).
 You would type `grunt init:gruntfile` in your terminal to do that.
 But we're going to make our own Gruntfile to show you how easy the basics are and keep some clutter out.

+You can see an example of the complete file at the end of this post.

 So make a new file in your root directory called Gruntfile.js.
 Start out by putting this code into it:

 ```